zzhcai/fotbot-aflnet/README.md

 ### Originality Multiplier

 For work that we find is similar to another submission or information found online, an originality multiplier will be applied to the work.
 For example, if 20% of the assessment is deemed to have been taken from another source, the final mark will be multiplied by 0.8.

+# Marks

+- 20.5/25 (82%)

+- Line coverage close to the High benchmark.
+4.3 not considered as an eligible vulnerability. \- Wenjun Zhou